Bruce Beutler: Discovery of the LPS receptor, and the role of TLRs in innate immune sensing

 Jules Hoffmann and colleagues had earlier shown that the Drosophila Toll protein, originally known for its role in embryogenesis, was essential for the antimicrobial peptide response to fungal infection.
 However, no molecule derived from fungi actually became bound to Toll; rather, a proteolytic cascade led to the activation of an endogenous ligand, the protein Spätzle.
-This activated NF-kB within cells of the fat body, leading to antimicrobial peptide secretion.
+This activated NF-κB within cells of the fat body, leading to antimicrobial peptide secretion.

-Aware of this work, Charles Janeway and Ruslan Medzhitov overexpressed a modified version of human TLR4 (which they called ‘h-Toll’) and found it capable of activating the transcription factor NF-κB in mammalian cells.
-They speculated that TLR4 was a “pattern recognition receptor.”
+Aware of this work, Charles Janeway and Ruslan Medzhitov overexpressed a modified version of human TLR4 (which they called 'h-Toll') and found it capable of activating the transcription factor NF-κB in mammalian cells.
+They speculated that TLR4 was a "pattern recognition receptor."
 However, they provided no evidence that TLR4 recognized any molecule of microbial origin.
 If a ligand did exist, it might have been endogenous (as in the fruit fly, where Toll recognizes the endogenous protein Spätzle, or as in the case of the IL-1 receptor, which recognizes the endogenous cytokine IL-1).
 Indeed, numerous cell surface receptors, including the TGFβ receptor, B cell receptor, and T cell receptor activate NF-κB.
 In short, it was not clear what TLR4 recognized, nor what its function was.
 Separate publications, also based on transfection/overexpression studies, held that TLR2 rather than TLR4 was the LPS receptor.

 The genetic evidence of Beutler and coworkers correctly identified TLR4 as the specific and non-redundant cell surface receptor for LPS, fully required for virtually all LPS activities.
 This suggested that other TLRs (of which ten are now known to exist in humans) might also act as sensors of infection in mammals, each detecting other signature molecules made by microbes whether or not they were pathogens in the classical sense of the term.
 The other TLRs, like TLR4, do indeed initiate innate immune responses.
 By promoting inflammatory signaling, TLRs can also mediate pathologic effects including fever, systemic inflammation, and shock.
 Sterile inflammatory and autoimmune diseases such as systemic lupus erythematosus also elicit TLR signaling, and disruption of signaling from the nucleic acid sensing TLRs can favorably modify the disease phenotype.